Large-time asymptotics in deep learning: Concluding remarks

-\begin{enumerate} \item[1.] \textbf{Turnpike property for \eqref{eq: wanted.turnpike.1}} Due to the rather involved technical nature of the proof of \Cref{thm: sigma.inside.penalised}, we have not proven a turnpike phenomenon of the form \eqref{eq: wanted.turnpike.2} in the case of the optimization problem for \eqref{eq: wanted.turnpike.1}.
-A global result might a priori not be obvious due to the presence of the (possibly nonlinear) normalization layer $\varphi$ (see \cite{pighin2020turnpike} for a related study).
-In view of the encouraging numerical simulations however, we nonetheless believe that such a property should hold in this context as well, assuming similar reachability conditions.

-\item[2.] \textbf{Generalization bounds and regularization.} To complement our analytical study on the long time horizon/large layer regime, it would be of interest to provide strong generalization error bounds in this context via commonly used metrics such as the VC dimension \cite{vapnik2013} or Rademacher complexity \cite{bartlett2002}.
-On a related note, complementary to the $L^2$ and $H^1$--regularization of the control parameters we considered in this work, it would be of interest to see if our results can be extended to other relevant settings, e.g. $L^1$--regularization for neural ODEs such \eqref{eq: sigma.outside.i}, or whether the $H^1$--regularization can be weakened to, say, TV-regularization.
+\textbf{Generalization bounds.} To complement our analytical study on the long time horizon/large layer regime, it would be of interest to provide generalization error bounds for the limiting, least $L^2$--norm parameters in the interpolation regime obtained in \Cref{thm: no.running}, via, for instance, commonly used metrics such as the VC dimension \citep{vapnik2013} or Rademacher complexity \citep{bartlett2002}.
+Such studies are, to the best of our knowledge, not done in the context of models such as neural ODEs.

-\item[3.] \textbf{Sophisticated algorithms and datasets.} Motivated by \Cref{thm: no.running} and \Cref{thm: sigma.inside.penalised}, we have set forth a couple of greedy pre-training algorithms in \Cref{training strategy} and \Cref{subsubsec:turnpike_training strategy} respectively.
-It would definitely be of interest to have a numerical implementation of these algorithms in the neural ODE context to empirically demonstrate their performance.

-Furthermore, the continuous space-time neural networks of \Cref{sec: resnet.variable} may be used in a variety of different ways: one may choose to use adaptive ODE solvers once the spatial discretization has been performed (using, for instance, a Monte-Carlo method), thus yielding more degrees of freedom in the choice of a neural network.
-A detailed study of this topics, both from a theoretical and numerical perspective, should be conducted.
-To further our numerical study, tests on state of the art realistic datasets such as CIFAR-10 \cite{krizhevsky2009learning} are also envisaged.

-\item[4.] \textbf{Improved solvers.} From the computational perspective, implementing a more sophisticated direct collocation scheme \cite{kelly2017introduction} rather than a direct shooting method, could be of interest.
-Moreover, whereas neural ODEs are of relative difference to interacting particle models arising in collective behavior, reduced order model strategies such as Random Batch Methods \cite{jin2020random} ought to be experimented with in this context.

-\item[5.] \textbf{Long-time behavior in Reinforcement Learning.} An effort has been made in recent years in effectively hybridizing the fields of optimal control and reinforcement learning, see e.g. \cite{recht2019tour, bertsekas2019reinforcement}.
-Roughly speaking, whereas supervised learning may be viewed as open-loop control, reinforcement learning may be viewed as adaptive feedback control, albeit in a stochastic setting, requiring elements such as Markov decision processes.
-Turnpike, perhaps in expectation and taking stochastic disturbances into consideration, could be of significant relevance in this context.